brunoroque06/brunoroque06.github.io/_pages/software-architecture.md

 - The Stable Dependencies Principle: a package should only depend on packages that are more stable than itself.
 If a stable package depends upon a volatile one, then the volatile package loses its ability to change.
 - The Stable Abstractions Principle: the abstraction of a package should be in proportion to its stability, i.e., stable packages should be abstract.

-## Anti-patterns
+## Anti-Patterns

-- Vendor king: architecture should not be coupled to a vendor (products, tools, etc).
 - Last 10% trap: creating a solution to a problem that only achieves 90% of the requirements.
 - Code reuse abuse: ease of code use is often inversely proportional to how reusable that code is.
 The more effort developers put into making code reusable, the harder it is to use.
 Making code reusable involves adding additional options and decision points to accommodate the different uses.
 The more developers add hooks to enable reusability the more they harm the basic usability of the code.
 When developers build code to be reusable they must add features to accommodate the myriad ways developers will eventually use the code.
 All that future proofing makes it more difficult for developers to use the code for a single purpose.
 Code reuse can be an asset but also a potential liability.
 The introduced coupling points in the code should not conflict with other goals of the architecture.
-An (extreme) quote: "Software reuse is more like an organ transplant than snapping together Lego blocks." - John D. Cook.
+An (extreme) statement: "Software reuse is more like an organ transplant than snapping together Lego blocks." - John D. Cook.
+- Vendor king: architecture should not be coupled to a vendor (products, tools, etc).

 ## Codebase